10 Epic Things to See & Do in Ginza on Your Tokyo Adventure

 The stories presented at Kabuki-za Theatre are often based on historic events.
 It’s hard to label them as anything but epic.

-My guess is that 4 to 5 hours of Japanese dramatics is too much for most travellers.
-Fortunately, the theatre offers special reduced-fare tickets to tourists.
+My guess is that 4 to 5 hours of Japanese dramatics is too much for most travelers.
+Fortunately, the theater offers special reduced-fare tickets to tourists.
 They’ll allow you to immerse yourself in the art of kabuki for a single act.
-It’s more than long enough to get your first taste.
+(And, at least in my opinion, it’s more than long enough to get your first taste.)

 Getting there: Take the Tokyo metro to Higashi-ginza Station.
 Exit 3 will put you right at the theatre.